AmritaSingh2534/AmritaSingh2534/README.md

 - Connect with me via email at **amrita.singh9608@gmail.com**, or through [LinkedIn](https://www.linkedin.com/in/amrita-singh-458422192/) to explore collaboration opportunities.

-🌱 Currently, I am deepening my skills in **Machine Learning**, exploring its applications in data-driven decision-making and predictive analytics.🌱
+Currently, I am deepening my skills in **Machine Learning**, exploring its applications in data-driven decision-making and predictive analytics.